superfly/fly_rpc_elixir/fly_postgres/README.md

 process to complete, and continues on once the data modification has replayed on the local replica.

 In this way, it becomes seamless for you and your code!
-You get the power of being distributed without the overhead of having to re-design your application!
+You get the benefits of being globally distributed and running closer to your users without re-designing your application!

+### More Advanced Usage